10 Best Undervalued Energy Stocks for December 2025

 Key Catalysts

-• Operational efficiency improvements from recent restructuring initiatives
+• Operational efficiency improvements and cost management initiatives

 Risk Factors

-• Regulatory pressures on carbon emissions and climate-related policies
+• Regulatory pressures on carbon emissions and climate policies

 Stock #2: TotalEnergies SE (TTE)